Knowledge in translation (KNOWIT)

 This group focuses on implementation and knowledge translation (KT) in health care.
 Our research spans from theoretical and conceptual analyses to effect studies of implementation processes.

-Our overall aim is to develop and expand the understanding and methods of implementation and knowledge translation in medicine and health care by integrating approaches from natural and human sciences.
+Our overall aim is to develop and expand the understanding and methods of knowledge translation in medicine and health care by integrating approaches from natural and human sciences.

 A fundamental premise for our research is that better understanding of the forms and functions of knowledge (meta-knowledge) can help facilitating medical and health care practice.